pingcap/docs/tools/lightning-checkpoints.md

 [checkpoint]
 # Whether to enable checkpoints.
 # While importing data, Lightning records which tables have been imported, so
-# even if Lightning or other component crash, you can start from a known
+# even if Lightning or some other component crashes, you can start from a known
 # good state instead of redoing everything.
 enable = true